rocas777/Bomberman/docs/README.md

 >If a monster happens to enter contact with the player he will loose.

 ### Win Condition
->The door will be hidden underneath one indestructible block at random.
+>The door will be hidden underneath one removable block at random.
 If the player founds it after destroying the respective block he will win because, for now, there's only 1 level.